ha3ks/ha3ks.github.io/_posts/2023-11-07-New-job-week-one.md

 [![1](\img\blog\New_Job_Week_One\1.png)](\img\blog\New_Job_Week_One\1.png)

-Suprisingly, it's fun to maintain now, not a chore.
+Surprisingly, it's fun to maintain now, not a chore.
 It sort of scratches that itch of earning Achievements on the Xbox once again.

-With this structure comes time to actually work on the shed load of machine writeups and guides, I'm evern warming up to taking on AtlasOS again, just can't decide if it should be a tweet(X) thread or a video.
+With this structure comes time to actually work on the shed load of machine write-ups and guides, I'm even warming up to taking on AtlasOS again, just can't decide if it should be a tweet(X) thread or a video.

 Either way, with bringing some funds into the household again, a sigh of relief has been let out and I can start getting back on with things.